woxster/q2o/README.md

 ```
 All q2o methods taking a Connection, PreparedStatement or ResultSet are throwing SQLExceptions, so Spring can translate them into some subtype of its DataAccessException.
 These methods can even be called without initialization of q2o.

 Starting with V 3.12 you can initialize q2o with Spring Transaction support too.
+See [Initialization](#initialization) above.